-The Electric Nation V2G trial, which is aiming to demonstrate how technology can provide a solution to potential electricity grid capacity issues as the numbers of EVs increase, has announced a partnership with Wallbox.
+The Electric Nation V2G trial, which aims to demonstrate how technology can provide a solution to potential electricity grid capacity issues as the numbers of EVs increase, has announced a partnership with Wallbox.
 The trial will introduce Wallbox’s bidirectional charger

 The recently introduced Quasar is a bidirectional charger from Wallbox, with a maximum 7.4 kW charging capacity, which is unusually low for a DC charging connection.
 The price is also a bit lower, estimated around 4,000 US dollars.
-This will also mark the official premiere of the charger, which also features V2H (Vehicle to Home) capacities, adding another aspect to the experiment.
+This will also mark the charger’s official premiere, which also features V2H (Vehicle to Home) capacities, adding another aspect to the experiment.

 – ADVERTISEMENT –